 “You must not bear him a child,” Bluefingers said.
 “That is the danger, both to yourself and to God King himself.
 This all. . .everything here in the palace. . .it is not what it appears to be.”

-“Then tell me what it is,” Siri snapped.
+“That’s what everyone says,” she snapped.
+“If it’s not what it seems, then tell me what it is.”

 “There is no need,” Bluefingers said.
 “And I will not speak of this again.
-After tonight, you will lead yourself to the bed chambers each night--you obviously have the pattern down well enough.”
+After tonight, you will lead yourself to the bed chambers--you obviously have the pattern down well enough.”

-“You have to give me something!”
+“You have to tell me something!”
 Siri said.

-“Vessel,” Bluefingers said, stepping forward.
-“I advice you to please keep your voice down.
+“Vessel,” Bluefingers said, leaning in.
+“I advise you to please keep your voice down.
 You don’t know how many factions shift and move inside the palace.
 I am part of a large number of them, and a stray word on your part could. . .no, would. . .mean my death.
 Do you understand that.
 Can you understand that?”

 She paused.

 “I should not bother putting my life in danger because of you,” he said.
-“But. . .there are things about this with which I do not agree.
-And so, my warning.
+“But. . .there are things about this arrangement with which I do not agree.
+And so, I give my warning.
 Avoid giving the God King a child.
 If you want more than that, read your histories.
 Honestly, I would think that you’d have come to this all a little more prepared.”

 And with that, the little man left.

 Siri stood for a long moment, then sighed and pushed open the door to the God King’s chamber.
 Inside, she went through her now-familiar ritual.
-She closed the door, eyed the God King--who watched her, as always--and pulled off her dress, leaving her shift.
+She closed the door, eyed the God King--who watched her, as always--and pulled off her dress, leaving her shift on.
 Then, she went to the bed and sat down, waiting a few minutes.
 Once she thought that the priests wouldn’t be suspicious of how fast it happened, she climbed up on her knees and did her bouncing, moaning act.
 She varied it sometimes, doing several different rhythms, getting creative.

 Once she was done, she snuggled down in the blankets and lay back in the pillows to think.